 Most visitors to the Albuquerque area of New Mexico associate the city with hot air ballooning.
 True, it is a premier ballooning destination, but Albuquerque and its surrounding area is chocked full of outdoor activities in the way of hiking, bicycling, wildlife, and bird watching.

 The area mountain ranges, the Sandias and the Manzanos, provide much of the outdoor possibilities.
 But within the city itself, there are protected areas, called Open Spaces, that afford low impact recreation.

 In addition to the outdoors, there are historical and Native American attractions.
 And, hot air ballooning.

 The best outdoor things to do in Albuquerque

 When my bride of nearly 56 years and I visited Albuquerque and the surrounding areas, we went with a group, most of whom were younger than ourselves.
-The group was mostly interested in the outdoor recreation with a little history of the area mixed in.
+The group was mostly interested in the outdoor activities in Albuquerque with a little history of the area mixed in.

 Albuquerque Old Town and Open Spaces